Chester

 advertisement

-Having first started making sourdough for friends and family, Michelle's hobby soon snowballed, and before long she started selling her bread at local Maker's Markets in the area.
+She started making sourdough for friends and family, creating a hobby which soon snowballed and before long she was selling her bread at local markets in the area.

 Upon realising she needed a bigger space to keep up with demand, she visited a location in Chester's Rufus Court and soon fell in love with the building.

-"It just worked very well for what I had in mind for what I wanted to be able to bring to the community," Michelle told Nub News.
+"It just worked very well for what I had in mind for what I wanted to be able to bring to the community," she said.

 Overlooking the historic city walls, the "Gilmore Girls-esque" space is clad with eclectic second-hand and vintage furniture.

-Alongside selling baked goods with freshly milled flour, Sunset and Sourdough will also stock local honey and olive oil sourced direct from Palestine.
+Alongside selling baked goods with freshly milled flour, Sunsets and Sourdough will also stock local honey and olive oil sourced directly from Palestine.

 With a desire to create a community hub, the space will also be available for venue hire - with the owner citing plans to host events such as "Bridgerton-style tea parties" and intimate movie nights.